magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42443-->

-*  Quotes are now updated correctly when product price are updated by `product` queries.
+*  Quotes are now updated correctly when product prices are updated by `product` queries.
 Previously, although the subtotal in the cart summary section was updated correctly, the row subtotal was not updated.

 <!--- AC-697-->